SankarPatnaik/llm_eval_framework/README.md

 1. **Python 3.10 or newer** installed on your machine.
-2. **An API key** for the model provider you want to use (OpenAI, Google Gemini, or another HTTP endpoint).
+2. **An API key** for the model provider you want to use (OpenAI, Google Gemini, Gorq, or another HTTP endpoint).
 If you are running a local model, you will point the framework to that instead.
 3. **A small dataset** that contains the prompts you want to evaluate and, if you have them, the reference answers.